 The antibacterial properties of honey come from its many compounds.
 Some of these include phenolic compounds.
 Phenolic compounds are acids that have a strong ability to kill bacteria on contact.
 The acidic nature of honey is also important in its antibacterial properties.

 Honey can kill bacteria on contact.
 It remains this way for a long time once it has been applied to the bacteria.
 This is due to its acidic nature and high sugar content, in which excess sugar prevents bacterial growth and hinders their metabolism.
+Remember earlier, I mentioned how honey is good for your immune system?
+Well, these work hand in hand.
+The immune boosting properties of honey and antibacterial benefits help the body protect and heal.

 How Honey is Antifungal?